 University campus in North Dakota

-Explore 8 accredited computer science (CS) degree programs in North Dakota.
-Compare schools by graduation rate, salary outcomes, and tuition—from North Dakota State College of Science to North Dakota State University-Main Campus.
+Compare the top computer science colleges in North Dakota.
+8 accredited computer science schools ranked by graduation rate, career outcomes, and value, from North Dakota State College of Science to North Dakota State University-Main Campus.

 #1 ProgramNorth Dakota State